RoloEdits/scrapetoon/README.md

 <br/>

-`scrapetoon` is a commandline tool that offers a way to get a Webtoon's stats as well as the ability to download its episodes.
+`scrapetoon` is a command-line tool that offers a way to get a Webtoon's stats as well as the ability to download its episodes.
 Binaries are provided [here](https://github.com/RoloEdits/scrapetoon/releases).

 Remember to always verify the data gathered before using!